2006 FIFA World Cup final: Summary

-The final started with each side scoring within the first 20 minutes, making it the only World Cup final from 1990 to 2014 in which both finalists scored.
-Referee Elizondo awarded a penalty kick when he deemed Florent Malouda to have been fouled by Marco Materazzi.
-Zinedine Zidane opened the scoring when he converted this kick in the 7th minute with a Panenka that glanced off the underside of the crossbar and into the goal.
-Materazzi redeemed himself for Italy when he levelled the score in the 19th minute, a header from an Andrea Pirlo corner.
-In the 35th minute, Luca Toni struck the crossbar with a header from another Pirlo corner.
-At half time, the score was level at 1–1.

-The beginning of the second half was largely controlled by France, also seeking a penalty early on when Malouda went to ground in the box after a tackle by Gianluca Zambrotta.
-Patrick Vieira was replaced by Alou Diarra in the 58th minute due to an apparent hamstring injury.
-In the 62nd minute, Toni headed a goal that was disallowed for offside from a Pirlo free kick.
-After the 90 minutes of regulation time, the score was still level at 1–1, forcing the match into extra time.

-In the 104th minute, Italian goalkeeper Gianluigi Buffon made a potentially game-saving save when he tipped a Zidane header over the crossbar that had been crossed in from Willy Sagnol.
-Five minutes later, Zidane and Materazzi were jogging up the pitch alongside each other.
+In the 108th minute, Zidane and Materazzi were jogging up the pitch alongside each other.
 They briefly exchanged words and Materazzi pulled at Zidane's jersey; Zidane then delivered a headbutt to Materazzi's chest, knocking him to the ground.
-As the game play had switched direction, Buffon protested to the assistant referee who did not see what had happened.
+As the game play had switched direction, Buffon protested to the assistant referee, who did not see what had happened.
 When the play returned and referee Elizondo saw Materazzi on the ground, he halted play to consult his assistants.
-According to match officials' reports, the referee and his assistants did not see what had transpired, however, Elizondo consulted fourth official Luis Medina Cantalejo via headset, who confirmed the incident.
+According to match officials' reports, the referee and his assistants did not see what had transpired; however, Elizondo consulted fourth official Luis Medina Cantalejo via headset, who confirmed the incident.
 Elizondo then issued Zidane a red card in the 110th minute.
-It marked the 14th overall expulsion of Zidane's career, and meant he joined Cameroon's Rigobert Song as the only players ever to be sent off during two separate World Cup tournaments.
+It marked the 14th overall expulsion of Zidane's career and meant he joined Cameroon's Rigobert Song as the only players ever to be sent off during two separate World Cup tournaments.
+(Note: With his sending-off in the World Cup final, Zinedine Zidane equalled the record for the most yellow cards (Brazil's Cafu, 6) and red cards (Cameroon's Rigobert Song, 2) collected by a single player in World Cup history.)
 He also became the fourth player red-carded in a World Cup final, in addition to being the first sent off in extra time.